amazon-archives/aws-iot-quiz-demo/README.md

 ```

 If we take a look at our `config.json` file now we'll see the resource identifiers and required values in there.
 They will be used by the UI for several procedures - e.g. authentication.

+#### Authentication

+As our quiz is a private platform, only authorized users can access the system and play.
+We need to configure our UI to manage our credentials, and redirect us to login if we don't have any.
+The first thing we will create is another service, called `AuthService`.
+This service will handle all authentication and credential management tasks, and will be consumed by several parts of the application.

+Upon **application loading**, we need to verify the existence of credentials, and redirect the users to our login UI if they either don't have credentials or they have expired.
+In Vue.js the application lifecycle is managed at the `src/App.vue` file, so it must be configured to perform this tasks on application creation.

+Once the authentication provider is finished authenticating the user, it will redirect back to our `login` callback URL.
+We need to create a route in our application that handles these login requests and enables users to perform authenticated actions.
+We will create a `Login.vue` component and adapt Vue.js `router` to engage the component on the login route.